utshomax/postman-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

     * **Iterations** - The number of iterations for your collection run.
 You can also run collections multiple times with different data sets to [build workflows](/docs/running-collections/building-workflows/).
     * **Delay** - An interval delay in milliseconds between each request.
     * **Data** - A [data file](/docs/running-collections/working-with-data-files/) for the collection run.
     * **Persist responses for a session** - Log the response headers and bodies so you can review them after running the collection.
-Responses are available for the most recent session of collection runs and after that are discarded.
 For large collections, persisting responses may affect performance.

+      > Request and response details are persisted for your current Postman session and are not saved permanently.
+Signing out of Postman, signing into another device with the same account, or refreshing your browser will end your session and remove the logged data.

     * **Advanced settings**
       * **Keep variable values** - Persist the variables used in the run, so that any variables updated by the run will remain changed after it completes.
 If you don't persist variables, changes aren't saved after the run completes. _Note that persisting variables in the collection run will update the current value only._
       * **Run collection without using stored cookies** - If your requests use cookies, you can optionally deactivate them for a collection run.